Skip to main content

 This matters because if your tax tool treats bridging as a disposal, it will:

-1. Record a disposal at market value on the bridge date — generating a phantom gain or loss
+1. Record a disposal at market value on the bridge date, generating a phantom gain or loss

-2. Reacquire the tokens on the destination chain at the bridge-date market value — resetting the cost basis
+2. Reacquire the tokens on the destination chain at the bridge-date market value, resetting the cost basis

 Real-world impact

-Say you bought 10 ETH at £1,200 in 2022 and bridged to Arbitrum when ETH was £2,800.
+Under basis-carry treatment, say you bought 10 ETH at £1,200 in 2022 and bridged to Arbitrum when ETH was £2,800.
 A tool that treats this as a disposal would report a £16,000 phantom gain.
 At 24% CGT, that's £3,840 in tax on a transaction where you still own exactly the same asset.

 A closely related operation is wrapping ETH to WETH (Wrapped Ether) or unwrapping WETH back to ETH.
 Many DeFi protocols require WETH rather than native ETH, so users wrap and unwrap frequently.